growlab-digital/octoprint-docker/README.md

 - Restart system: `supervisorctl update all`
 - Shutdown system: `supervisorctl signal SIGTERM all`

 **Notice that it will only manage the octoprint instance!
-All others containers won't be affected!**
+All other containers won't be affected!**

 To properly stop all services, use `make stack-down`